Johnhalk/Cards/README.md

 ## Installation and Usage

+- This programme is written in Python.

+- Clone and fork this repo to a desired location on your own computer.
+Or if received via a zip file, load it from the desired file location saved on your computer.

-- This is run off of the Command Line.
-To start please type 'python'
+- This programme is run directly off the command line.
+To open your preferred command-line interface look at the instructions below:

+**Windows**
+Go to Start menu → All Programs → Accessories → Command Prompt.
+**OS X**
+Go to Applications → Utilities → Terminal.
+**Linux**
+Go to Applications → Accessories → Terminal.

+- Next we need to start the Python interactive interpreter.
+The Python interpreter can be invoked by typing the command "python" into the command-line interface followed by the "return" key
+**Type this into terminal:**
+python

-- Type execfile('game.py') Here you will have loaded up the game and logic to play.
+- Next we need to load the file directly into the interactive interpreter.
+Type execfile('game.py') Here you will have loaded up the game and logic to play.
+**Type this into terminal:**
+execfile('game.py')

+- Below runs the entire game, copy and paste into the terminal

 ```
-execfile('game.py')
 game=Game()
 game.add_player('P1', 'John')
 game.add_player('P2', 'KG')